tmobile/magentaA11y/_checklist-native/chip.md

 screenreader:
   name:  |
-    Purpose is clear and matches visible label
+    Purpose is clear and matches the group visible label or chip label
   role:  |
-    Identifies as a button and "double tap to activate" in Android
+    Identifies as a button in iOS and "double tap to activate" or checkbox in Android
   group: |
     n/a
   state: |